LaranjoTomas/Universe/Education/RSA/Everything.md

 ### Cons
 - Requires to be modified routing protocol.
 - Needs cooperation from intermediate nodes.
+### Use Case:
+Can be used to improve TCP performance in wireless and ad-hoc networks, specifically in scenarios involving **route failures**.
+- **Detection of Route Failures:** It uses explicit route failure notifications (errors) to identify when a path has broken.
+- **Buffering at Intermediate Nodes:** When a route failure is detected, intermediate nodes buffer the pending packets that were in transit.
+This prevents immediate packet loss that would otherwise occur if packets were simply dropped.
+- **Adjusting Retransmission Timeout (RTO):** Simultaneously, the TCP sender doubles its retransmission timeout (RTO) value.
+This allows more time for a new path to be found before unnecessary retransmissions are triggered.
+- **Path Re-discovery:** The system makes use of special messages, such as localized query and reply, which are modified to carry TCP connection and segment information, to find a new path.
-## QoS and UDP
+## QoS in UDP
-### IntServ-Like Mechanisms
+### **IntServ-Like** Mechanisms
-- Reserve resources per flow.
+- Resource reservation protocol estimates and reserves resources at each node on the path.
 - Issues:
     - Estimating resources is hard.
     - Bandwidth fluctuates with mobility.
     - Re-reservation is needed on route change.
-### DiffServ-Like Mechanisms
+### **DiffServ-Like** Mechanisms
 - Class-based service.
+Instead, of making explicit resource reservations for each flow, it simplifies it by categorizing traffic based on its needs.
 - Issues:
     - Hard to enforce admission control.
-    - Class overload due to lack of centralized ingress.
+    - Class overload due to lack of centralized ingress nodes (point where traffic flows enter a particular network segment or domain).
+    - Hard to maintain assurances
-### QoS Routing
+### **QoS Routing**
 - Routing metrics include QoS requirements.
-- Can inform a **source node** of the bandwidth and QoS availability of a destination node and of the path to the destination node
+- Can inform a **source node** of the **bandwidth and QoS availability** of a destination node and of the path to the destination node
 - Challenges:
     - Overhead
     - Route maintenance
     - Mobility responsiveness
     - Guaranteeing reserved resources
+Great for ad-hoc networks that need to minimize packet loss in stable connections.

+### **QoS for AODV**
+- RREQ and RREP are extended with QoS info.
+- Nodes only forward RREQs if they can satisfy QoS requirements.
+- Routing tables are extended to include:
+    - Maximum delay
+    - Minimum bandwidth
+    - Sources requesting delay/bandwidth
+#### Loosing QoS
+If a node detects that the QoS cannot be maintained anymore, it originates an ICMP QoS_LOST message to all depending nodes

+### **QoS-OLSR**
+- MultiPoint Relays (MPRs) are selected based on QoS:
+    - **AB**: Available Bandwidth
+    - **PoNOS**: Neighbor diversity
+    - **LW**: Lane weight (traffic alignment)
+- Prioritizes stable, high-quality paths.

 # Security
 ## Symmetric vs Asymmetric Cipher
 ### Symmetric Cipher
 - Fast and secure for privacy/integrity.
+- Larger key length = more security
-- Requires shared key → poor scalability.
+- Requires shared key à priori → poor scalability.
 ### Asymmetric Cipher (Public-Key Encryption)
 - **No prior shared key needed.**
 - Scalable but computationally expensive.
-Vital for some systems duo to:
+- Computationally intensive, may require certificate authority and the private key have to be confidential Vital for some systems duo to:
 - **Identity authentication**
 - **Secure Channel Establishment**